KalindSarda/KNote/README.md

 # KNote
 A notes app created in django.
+It can add,update and delete the notes as per the user's choice.